 5. Apply Labels

 Last, once you have all of your cards in your binders or boxes (with dividers) you’ll want to use labels in order to easily find cards when needed.
 I can’t tell you how many times I needed a certain player or set with no idea where to start, only to be bailed out by my labels.

 For this, you can cheat a bit, especially if you’re organizing cards by team.
 Meaning, instead of opting for custom labels, you can pick up a pack of team stickers from Amazon and then apply them to the top of your card dividers.
 If you’re using binders, then yes, tabs and pull labels can help tremendously.

 The third piece of card collection organization is cataloging, and knowing which cards you have, and which you need.

-This is a more pressing need for those who are set or player collectors, but no matter the type of collector, you’re going to want to know what you have in order to make acquiring, trading, and even selling baseball cards much easier.
+This is a more pressing need for those who are set or player collectors, but no matter the type of collector, you’re going to want to know what you have in order to make acquiring, trading, and even selling baseball cards on eBay much easier.

 One of the most basic ways you can go about cataloging your collection is with a spreadsheet.
 Doing so will allow for easy entry and calculations, and can be adapted to your needs.
 You don’t have to have advanced skills to make a spreadsheet work, though, cataloging through spreadsheets can certainly be enhanced with color coding and formulas.